-Five fun quotes from Pride and Prejudice promised to nurse one sick author back to health.
+Five fun quotes from Pride and Prejudice promised to nurse one sick writer back to health.
 Or maybe it was the dose of Colin Firth.
 One can never be sure.

 “Soft Launch,” the new poetry collection by Aaron Belz, reminds to us to stop and take a deep breath, even in the face of the daily apocalypse.

 Kimberlee Conway Ireton shares her top 10 YA and children’s books (actually, 17 or so).